 Samsung Galaxy S21 FE

-Despite rumours suggesting there’s no plans for a Galaxy S22 FE in the works at Samsung HQ, the Galaxy S21 FE remains a formidable option in the mid-range category.
+Despite no Galaxy S22 FE seemingly in the works at Samsung HQ, the Galaxy S21 FE remains a formidable option in the mid-range category.
 It’s got Qualcomm’s mighty Snapdragon 888 CPU running the show, for a start, along with up to 8GB RAM for multitasking shenanigans.

 Unlike most of its rivals, it’s got a decent camera setup across the board too, with 3x optical zoom offering the ability to get closer to subjects without sacrificing on detail.
 There’s even a 32MP camera for selfie lovers, and, of course, the premium design and build you’d expect to find in a Samsung handset.